 Are there any events for children?

-Yes, we have a Schools Program for years 3 – 6 taking place on Friday June 11, and interested schools can register their interest here.
+Yes, we offer a Primary Schools Program and Secondary Schools Program, with details being finalised now.
+Interested schools can register their interest here.

-There are also additional events for kids and young adult readers across the June 2021 weekend, more details here.
+There are also additional events for kids and young adult readers across the June 2022 weekend, sign up here for updates.

 Can I volunteer at the Festival?

 Yes!
-We are actively seeking volunteers.
+We are incredibly grateful to our team of volunteers, and consistently recruit.
 Please see the Volunteers page for more details or contact us here.

 Can I present my work at the Festival or recommend an author for the event?

-We have confirmed most of our authors for the 2021 festival, but for 2022 we welcome ideas from Central Coast writers as well those from further afield.
+We have confirmed most of our authors for the 2022 festival, but we welcome ideas from Central Coast writers as well those from further afield.

 Invitations are then issued at the discretion of the programming committee, who design the program well ahead of each festival.